ammarhakim/gkyl-paper-inp/VmLBO/README.md

-Input files for benchmarking the FOP (LBO version).
-Used in the FPO paper.
+Input files used for the paper describing the implementation and benchmarking of the LBO collision operator in the Vlasov-Maxwell solver (VmLBO).

 Relaxation tests (Problem 1)